ChloeL-E/ChloeL-E/README.md

 - 👋 Hi, I’m @ChloeL-E
 - 👀 I’m interested in everything to do with code!!
 When im not coding i enjoy swimming, running, reading and spending time with my family
-- 🌱 I’m currently learning full stack via Code Intitutes level 5 web development diploma
+- 🌱 I’ve recently completed a Level 5 Diploma in Web development through Code Institute.
-- 💞️ I’m looking to collaborate on ... not sure yet!
+- 💞️ I’m currently working on further developing my skills in React and Python
 - 📫 How to reach me...
-Chloe Livingstone-Evans on slack
+Chloe Livingstone-Evans on Slack

 <!---
 ChloeL-E/ChloeL-E is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.